RealIndrit/auto-asset-downloader/README.md

 Inspired by the [Reddit Video Maker Bot](https://github.com/elebumm/RedditVideoMakerBot) project, initially I had the plan to PR the changes, but after realising the PR would comepletely re-write the system from the ground up and probbaly confuse a lot of the maintainers, I decided to just make it a separete project instead and add improvements I wanted implmented myself. some of those are:

-1. Very few dependencies
+1. Few dependencies
-2. Faster
+2. Extremely Fast
 3. More customizable

 ## Requirements